 The methods and systems by which price guides collect their market data is another factor in how their editors establish price guide listings for coins, and so is the purpose of a price guide.
 There are currently five prominent price guides that publish “retail” values for coins, which are what collectors pay when buying from dealers, and just one prominent guide that publishes “wholesale” values for coins, which are dealer-to-dealer prices.
 This distinction between dealer purchases and collector/investor purchases is blurred at auction.

 One important distinction between all these retail publications is the system each of them uses to compile their valuations of coins.
-The Redbook, and Coin Prices and Coin Market, compile their price guides by collecting prices from dealers around the country who specialize in particular areas of the market; then editors evaluate the collected data.
+The Redbook (and Coin Prices and Coin Market) compiles its price guides by collecting prices from dealers around the country who specialize in particular areas of the market; then editors evaluate the collected data.
 Coin Values uses independent “Market Analysts” to research and make “price discoveries.”
 The others use their own experts to maintain values, some are involved in coin trading and others operate at arm’s length, similar to the Coin Values system.

 There are two schools of thought with these systems.
 Some experts believe that dealers are more knowledgeable and experienced in their own areas.
 This is true, but one concern with this system is that they can be biased and influential for their own personal benefit.
 Importantly, there are editors who oversee these systems.
 Coin Values prides itself on operating at arm’s length, however their analysts get lobbied to change values for the benefit of the dealers and collectors who lobby them and they have to make judgments about the information received.
 On the other hand, those dealers and collectors who lobby routinely offer valuable market information and insights.
 A balancing act must be performed and editors much consider the motivations of all contributors – human nature is a huge factor!
 And sometimes just one person, with all his or her personal biases and naiveties, mixed in with expertise, establishes values for a given series.